Abdulk084/HPE/README.md

 `python MGC.py`

 After the training and testing is done, a file with a name `test_preds_MGC.xlsx` will be generated which contains output for the test data using MGC predictor.

+### MWC:
+Create a folder with a name MWC in your local machine.
+Download the following files from our GitHub MWC folder into your local MWC folder.

+ 1. `MWC.py`    ## This is the code file to train and test the model.
+ 2. `train.csv`  ## This contains Activity column and SMILES strings column for train set.
+ 3. `test.csv`  ## This contains Activity column and SMILES strings column for test set.

+`cd` into MWC local directory while keeping the conda envoirnment activated.
+Now run the following command which will train the MWC predictor on given train data.

+`python MWC.py`

+After the training and testing is done, a file with a name `test_preds_MWC.xlsx` will be generated which contains output for the test data using MWC predictor.